-Any Warframe tier list has just about the same goal: attempting to provide you, the reader, with an at-a-glance idea of what’s worth playing and using in such a phenomenally complicated game.
-Not everyone has the time to farm or the money to buy all the best Warframes outright.
-You might instead just want to know what’s best for you.
-Well, that’s what we’re attempting to do now, as well give you an overview of the best crowd control, damage dealers, supports, and more in the world of Warframe.
-Whether you read the tier list in its entirety or just look at our brief notes on every Warframe released in the game so far.
+Any Warframe tier list has just about the same goal: providing you, the reader, with an at-a-glance idea of what’s worth playing and using in such a phenomenally complicated game.
+Not everyone has the time to grind or the money to buy all the best Warframes outright.
+You might instead just want to know what’s best for you and your preferred playstyle!
+Well, that’s what we’re attempting to give you now, alongside an overview of the best crowd control, damage dealers, supports, and more in the world of Warframe.
+That goes for whether you read the tier list in its entirety or just look at our brief notes on every Warframe released in the game as of March 2023.

-This is why you’re likely to see a lot of Warframes hovering around the A and B tiers.
-Generally good and/or playable are the norms.
+This, by the way, is why you’re likely to see a lot of Warframes hovering around the A and B tiers.
+Generally good and/or playable are the norms these days.
 Excellent or ineffective?
-Well, those are the outliers.
+Well, those are the actual outliers.
 As they probably should be!
 Let’s take a look at all of them together, however, with a quick table of our Warframe tier list.

 How Are the Rankings Selected?